syncfusion-content/ej2-react-docs/ej2-react/grid/data-binding/remote-data.md

 ## Custom adaptor

 You can create your own adaptor by extending the built-in adaptors.
-For the sake of demonstrating custom adaptor approach,we are going to see how to add serial number for the records by overriding the built-in response processing using **processResponse** method of the [`ODataAdaptor`](https://ej2.syncfusion.com/react/documentation/data/adaptors/#odata-adaptor).
+For the sake of demonstrating custom adaptor approach, we are going to see how to add serial number for the records by overriding the built-in response processing using **processResponse** method of the [`ODataAdaptor`](https://ej2.syncfusion.com/react/documentation/data/adaptors/#odata-adaptor).

 {% tabs %}
 {% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/data-binding-cs7/app/app.jsx %}
+{% include code-snippet/grid/data-binding-cs7/app/App.jsx %}
 {% endhighlight %}
 {% highlight ts tabtitle="app.tsx" %}
-{% include code-snippet/grid/data-binding-cs7/app/app.tsx %}
+{% include code-snippet/grid/data-binding-cs7/app/App.tsx %}
 {% endhighlight %}
 {% endtabs %}